codi639/influxdb_auditor/README.md

 chmod +x count_database.py
 ```

-4. **Run the Script** - Use the following command to count rows.
-You can provide arguments or stick with the defaults:
+4. **Run the Script** - If you don't care about showing the password, use the following command to count rows.

 ```bash
 python3 count_database.py -H YOUR_HOST --P YOUR_PORT -u YOUR_USER -p YOUR_PASS -d YOUR_BASE
 ```

+Note that you can also just be prompted for the password using -K (--ask-pass).

 If you prefer the defaults, just run (it will probably not work without modification):

 ```bash
 python3 count_database.py
 ```

+Note: default value include environment variable for username and password as `INFLUXDB_USER` & `INFLUXDB_PASSWORD`

 Default values used: